Sodomy laws in the United States: The Colonial era

-Prior to 1962, sodomy was a felony in every state, punished by a lengthy term of imprisonment and/or hard labor.
+Prior to 1962, sodomy was a felony in every state punished by a lengthy term of imprisonment or hard labor.
 In that year, the Model Penal Code (MPC) — developed by the American Law Institute to promote uniformity among the states as they modernized their statutes — struck a compromise that removed consensual sodomy from its criminal code while making it a crime to solicit for sodomy.
 In 1962, Illinois adopted the recommendations of the Model Penal Code and thus became the first state to remove criminal penalties for consensual sodomy from its criminal code, almost a decade before any other state.
 Over the years, many of the states that did not repeal their sodomy laws had enacted legislation reducing the penalty.

-At the time of the Lawrence decision in 2003, the penalty for violating a sodomy law varied very widely from jurisdiction to jurisdiction among those states retaining their sodomy laws.
+At the time of the Lawrence decision in 2003, the penalty for violating a sodomy law varied widely from jurisdiction to jurisdiction among those states retaining their sodomy laws.
 The harshest penalties were in Idaho, where a person convicted of sodomy could earn a life sentence.
 Michigan followed, with a maximum penalty of 15 years' imprisonment while repeat offenders got life.
 By 2002, 36 states had repealed their sodomy laws or their courts had overturned them.
 By the time of the 2003 Supreme Court decision, the laws in most states were no longer enforced or were enforced very selectively.
-The continued existence of these rarely enforced laws on the statute books, however, are often cited as justification for discrimination against gay men, lesbians, and bisexuals.
+The continued existence of these rarely enforced laws on the statute books, however, is often cited as justification for discrimination against gay men, lesbians, and bisexuals.

-On June 26, 2003, the U.S. Supreme Court in a 6–3 decision in Lawrence v.
-Texas struck down the Texas same-sex sodomy law, ruling that this private sexual conduct is protected by the liberty rights implicit in the due process clause of the United States Constitution.
-This decision invalidated all state sodomy laws insofar as they applied to noncommercial conduct in private between consenting civilians and reversed the Court's 1986 ruling in Bowers v.
-Hardwick that upheld Georgia's sodomy law.

-Before that 2003 ruling, 27 states, the District of Columbia, and 4 territories had repealed their sodomy laws by legislative action; 9 states had had them overturned or invalidated by state court action; 4 states still had same-sex sodomy laws; and 10 states, Puerto Rico, and the U.S. military had anti-sodomy laws applying to all regardless of sex or gender.
+In 2003, Justice Anthony Kennedy, authoring the majority opinion in Lawrence v.
+Texas, stated that American laws targeting same-sex couples did not develop until the last third of the 20th century and that early sodomy laws seemed not to have been enforced for private consensual acts.